 - Taking pain and anti-inflammatory medications

-These methods may work if there’s still no significant damage to the median nerve, according to experts in Raleigh Orthopedic Surgery Center.
+According to Raleigh Orthopedic Surgery Center experts, these methods may work if there’s no significant damage to the median nerve.
 Otherwise, surgery may be indicated to treat the condition.

 Carpal Tunnel Release

 This procedure can be performed in Raleigh Outpatient Surgery Center, Nc.
-It is usually recommended for patients who have failed to see improvements after 6 months of nonsurgical interventions.
+It is usually recommended for patients who have failed to see improvements after six months of nonsurgical interventions.

 Since carpal tunnel release is an outpatient procedure, patients can go home on the same day once the surgery is over.

-There are 2 types of carpal tunnel release surgery:
+There are two types of carpal tunnel release surgery:

 The surgeon makes a 2-inch incision on the wrist to reveal the carpal tunnel.
 The transverse carpal tunnel ligament is cut to make the space larger and relieve the pressure from the median nerve.

-This type uses an endoscope, a flexible tube with a camera, which is inserted into the wrist through a small incision.
+This type uses an endoscope, a flexible tube with a camera inserted into the wrist through a small incision.
 This camera will guide the surgeon on where to cut the ligament.
 Another incision is made in the palm, where the cutting tool is inserted.
 Once again, the transverse carpal tunnel ligament is cut to release the pressure.